Mohsidhu/ese2025/README.md

 # ese2025
-ese2025 Course work on Embedded Linux C, C++ and the Yocho Project
+ESE2025 course work on Embedded Linux C, C++ and the Yocho Project